deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Requirements.md

 To enable remoting on client versions of Windows with public networks, use the SkipNetworkProfileCheck parameter of the Enable-PSRemoting cmdlet.
-It creates a firewall rule that that allows remote access only from computers in the same local subnet.
+It creates a firewall rule that allows remote access only from computers in the same local subnet.

 To remove the local subnet restriction on public networks and allow remote